-So you may be asking, what the hell is my playlist like?
-Below I will list my guidelines for you to create the perfect playlist for any venue.
+Below, I will list some basic guidelines for you to create the perfect playlist for any venue.

 Also, keep in mind who’s listening.
-I purposely left off songs with an obvious use of profanity; after all it’s the beach which is a pretty transient environment too, so there’s a good chance families are nearby.
+I purposely left off songs with an obvious use of profanity; after all it’s the beach which is a pretty transient environment, so there’s a good chance families are nearby.
 The last thing you need is everyone around you pissed off because you decided to have a song with 20 F-bombs – so choose wisely.
 With that said, if I can sneak a great song in if it’s not so obvious there’s some profanity, I’ll do it.

 Visit our Everything Peacock You Tube Channel and see the vids for the Everything Peacock iPod Beach Playlist.